werman/noise-suppression-for-voice/README.md

+# Please note: I have only created this fork from the upstrea version as a place to save my information about creating a realtime hardware device using a Raspberry Pi.
+Please use the [werman repository](https://github.com/werman/noise-suppression-for-voice) to download your code and report any bugs.

 # Real-time Noise Suppression Plugin (VST2, LV2, LADSPA)

 A real-time noise suppression plugin for voice based on [Xiph's RNNoise](https://github.com/xiph/rnnoise).
 [More info about the base library](https://people.xiph.org/~jm/demo/rnnoise/).